How To Dry Fresh Basil - Lady Behind The Curtain

 - Once the herbs have been prepped, lay the leaves (no stems) on the drying racks.
 Set the dehydrator to the lowest temperature (about 95°).
 My dehydrator is simple….it only has one setting.

-- OTHER POSTS: I’m reading a lot of posts that claim it could take anywhere between 12 to 24 hours for the leaves to dry (depending on the moisture content in the basil.
+- OTHER POSTS: I’m reading a lot of posts that claim it could take anywhere between 12 and 24 hours for the leaves to dry (depending on the moisture content in the basil.

 - MY EXPERIENCE: …IT ONLY TOOK 2 HOURS!
-The other posts are not clear about how big of a batch they were trying to dry.
-Maybe it’s because I have a cheap dehydrator with only one setting and it dried at a hotter temp then the more expensive models.
+The other posts are not clear about how big a batch they were trying to dry.
+Maybe it’s because I have a cheap dehydrator with only one setting, and it dried at a hotter temperature than the more expensive models.
 Who knows….I say all this to caution you to watch your basil.
-Once the leaves are crunchy it is done!
+Once the leaves are crunchy, it is done!

 OVEN